 Step 3: Amount Box

 There are two fields to enter the amount.
-The first is the numerical box.
-That’s the small box on the right side of the check.
-Enter the amount clearly.
+The first is the numerical dollar box.
+That’s the small box with the dollar sign on the right side of the check.
+Enter the amount clearly in numeric form.
 If you’re paying ten dollars, then write $10.00.
+Don’t forget the dollar sign and review for correct payment.

 Step 4: Amount Line

-The second field appears below the Payee.
-Clearly write the amount.
+For additional clarity, there is a second amount field that appears below the Payee.
+Clearly write the amount in the blank space.
 This serves as double verification for the check amount.
 For the $10.00 check, you’ll handwrite Ten Dollars and 00 Cents.

 Step 5: Signature